Diane Parry: 2024: Australian third round, three tour semifinals, top 50

 At the next WTA 1000, the Miami Open, Parry reached the second round defeating Jaqueline Cristian, before losing to 11th seed Beatriz Haddad Maia in three sets.
 As a result, she reached the top 50, a week later on 8 April 2025.

 She reached her first grass-court semifinal at the Nottingham Open, losing to sixth seed Karolina Plíšková, having overcome Cristina Bucșa, Daria Saville and Kimberly Birrell on her way to the last four.

 As top seed, Parry made it through to the quarterfinals at the Swedish Open with wins over wildcard Caijsa Hennemann and Darja Semenistaja, before losing to seventh seed Martina Trevisan.

 She defeated qualifier Olivia Gadecki, Jil Teichmann and Chloé Paquet to reach the semifinals at the Palermo Open, where she lost to top seed Zheng Qinwen.

-Partnering Harriet Dart, Parry reached the round of 16 in the doubles at the US Open after a three-set win over Olympic champions and sixth seeds, Sara Errani and Jasmine Paolini, in the second round.
+Partnering Harriet Dart, Parry reached the round of 16 in the doubles at the US Open by a three-set win over Olympic champions and sixth seeds, Sara Errani and Jasmine Paolini, in the second round.
 They lost to 10th seeds Chan Hao-ching and Veronika Kudermetova.

 Seeded seventh, Parry made her third WTA Tour semifinal of the year at the Japan Women's Open, recording wins over Erika Andreeva, Greet Minnen and Clara Tauson, before losing to eventual champion Suzan Lamens.